 D-Day 81st - Army Staff Sgt.
-William D. Owens Posthumously Awarded the Distinguished Service Cross - BROLL
+William D. Owens Posthumously Awarded the Distinguished Service Cross - BRoll

-BROLL - Army Staff Sgt.
-William D. Owens was posthumously awarded the Distinguished Service Cross for his determination and courage during the D-Day invasions, June 6, 1944, and subsequent operations, at a ceremony organized by his family, friends and the Army.
+A ceremony which posthumously awarded Owens the Distinguished Service Cross, June 5, 2025.
 The 81st anniversary of D-Day commemorates Allied Forces that liberated the region from German occupation during World War II.

 |Date Taken: